|Controls On Methane Expulsion During Melting Of Natural Gas Hydrate Systems

 Equilibrium thermodynamics will be coupled with conservation of mass (for methane, water, salt) and energy (accounting for the latent heat of formation of hydrate) with multiphase transport models in geologically heterogeneous sediments to simulate macro-scale behavior.
 Based on previous efforts, these models will illustrate important behaviors that have important first-order controls on how degassing occurs during warming.
 This project includes laboratory experiments explicitly designed to (in)validate the models, which will illustrate how much confidence is warranted in the model predictions, greatly increasing their impact.
 Thus, the technology to be developed in this project could provide an essential component of the portfolio of technologies and knowledge needed to understand the impact of climate change on hydrate degassing.

-- A fully coupled one-dimensional model that simulates hydrate formation and melting, heat and mass transport, and assumes equilibrium thermodynamics at the laboratory and field scale was developed.
-Researchers have applied this model to study oceanic examples of ocean warming and develop laboratory experiments.
+- A fully coupled one-dimensional model that simulates hydrate formation and dissociation, water ice formation and melting, heat and mass transport, and assumes equilibrium thermodynamics at the laboratory and field scale was developed.
+Researchers have applied this model to study ocean warming on continental margins and atmospheric warming in arctic permafrost regions.
+They have also applied the model to simulate laboratory experiments.
 They have successfully simulated the formation and dissociation of hydrate and measured resistivity and density under three-phase conditions.

 - Researchers formed and dissociated hydrate in saline pore water at a range of temperature conditions in the laboratory.
 They mixed fine sand with pore water of seawater salinity at a 51 percent water saturation and 35 percent porosity.
 Gas flows into or out of the sample and pressure is held constant at 1,000 pounds per square inch.
 The temperature is reduced in a stepwise fashion to 0.5°C and then increased.
 Hydrate forms on Day 8, which is illustrated by an increase in density.
 The measured hydrate saturation is slightly less than the model prediction.
 During warming, the hydrate dissociates immediately with an increase in temperature.
 This was interpreted such that at each temperature increment enough hydrate forms or dissociates to keep the system close to equilibrium with each phase present.
 With greater cooling, more hydrate forms and salinity is elevated; thus, the three-phase condition occurs at a lower temperature.
 An increase in density associated with hydrate formation was also observed.

 - Researchers documented three hydrate-bearing sites that have elevated salinities and three-phase equilibrium zones.
-By combining Archie’s equation with core-derived salinity data, researchers found that well NGHP Site 01-10A (Krishna-Godavari Basin, offshore India) has high hydrate saturations (black line ‘SH’, Fig. 1) and high in-situ salinities (red dots, Fig. 1) between 30 and160 mbsf.
-The salinity necessary for three-phase equilibrium across the gas hydrate stability zone (dashed line, Fig. 1) was estimated using a thermodynamic model.
-These results suggest that the in-situ conditions needed to maintain three-phase equilibrium are in Zones 2 and 4.
+By combining Archie’s equation with core-derived salinity data, researchers found that well NGHP Site 01-10A (Krishna-Godavari Basin, offshore India) has high hydrate saturations and high in-situ salinities between 30 and160 mbsf.
+The salinity necessary for three-phase equilibrium across the gas hydrate stability zone was estimated using a thermodynamic model.

 Project Start: October 1, 2012